Benjamin-Davies/plover-dictionaries/README.md

 I live in New Zealand/Aotearoa, so I use a lot of Māori both for placenames and in my vernacular.

+## Suffix

+While it is possible to tweak this system to avoid conflicts with the default Plover vocabulary, it would still interfere with phrasing.
+Therefore, I have decided to take inspiration from Emily's Modifiers and suffix every stroke with "-GSD" (picture the tail of a waka).

+## Structure

 I have structured Māori words with one stroke per sylable/[mora](https://en.wikipedia.org/wiki/M%C4%81ori_phonology#Phonotactics) with the exception of long vowels and diphthongs.
 Māori sylables never have a final consonant, so these words are very left-hand heavy.

 Consonants are always as written, so "wh" is stroked "WH-". "ng" is stroked "TKPW-" which is the chord for "g", as "g" never occurs on it own in a word.